vishu221b/Price-Alerts-Service/README.md

 ## Price-Alert-Service

-Design Pattern
+Design Patterns
+- MVC
      - Models
-- Views will be serving HTML Pages so in essence view and controller work closely in this app
+     - Views will be serving HTML pages so in essence, view and controller work closely in this app